anuragsoni/routes/README.md

 a trailing slash.
 In the examples above all route definitions ended with `/? nil`.
 This will result in an exact match if the route does not end in a trailing slash.
-If the input target matches every paramter but has an additional trailing slash, the route will still be considered a match, but it will inform the user that the matching route was found because of disregarding the trailing slash.
+If the input target matches every paramter but has an additional trailing slash, the route will still be considered a match, but it will inform the user that the matching route was found, effectively having disregarded the trailing slash.

 ```ocaml
 # let no_trail () = Routes.(s "foo" / s "bar" / str /? nil @--> fun msg -> String.length msg);;